Controller-approved source entry - manual-review caution required Equine Reproduction Manual review

 Cause-focused obstetric/postpartum branch

-Avoid prolonged low-yield maneuvers when escalation thresholds are met.
+Avoid prolonged low-yield maneuvers or casual monitoring when escalation thresholds are met.

 Neonatal infectious-risk branch

-This topic intentionally omits dosing and protocol details.
+This topic intentionally omits antimicrobial, plasma, and fluid dosing protocols.

 Complication prevention and follow-up